penseipublicidade/website/docs/controls/tabs.md

 ### `animation_duration`

 Duration of animation in milliseconds of switching between tabs.

-Default is `50`.
+Defaults to `50`.

 ### `clip_behavior`